 The population increased greatly thanks to the Gold Rush which began in 1851.
 Many impressive buildings were financed from the wealth generated by the diggings.
 Some of these buildings remain today.

 The Shire of Hepburn is the ‘Spa Capital of Australia’.
 Mineral springs have attracted retreats for relaxation and treatments.
 There are also many areas of natural beauty with abundant forests, parks and reserves.
 The Hepburn Bathhouse is itself a state icon, and the complex contains many different pools, baths and treatment rooms, both public and private.

 Daylesford’s weekly Sunday market at the Old Railway Station is a tradition, and the Central Highlands Tourist Railway operates a Sunday vintage railway service through Wombat Forest.
 There is also a Farmers Market on the first Saturday of every month.

 The University of Melbourne at Creswick has accommodation to support health professional student clinical placements within this region.
 The accommodation is available to both undergraduate and post graduate health professional students.
 Residents are allocated a bedroom, while the kitchen, laundry and bathroom facilities are shared.

-To make an accommodation enquiry for the Daylesford region, please visit the following link for Creswick, or contact Hepburn Health Service directly.
+To make an accommodation enquiry for the Daylesford region, please visit the following link for Creswick, or contact Central Highlands Rural Health directly.